Student Laptop Survival Guide

 In Between Classes

-- If you are low on power (1 light or blinking light) check out a spare battery in the library.
-Remember to return before the end of the day to retrieve your charged battery.
+- If you are low on power, please charge at the charging station in the library.
+Remember to return before the end of the day to retrieve.

 - Use time at lunch to charge in the library.